Questions & Answers About UK Number Plates

-- Pay for it using either a Debit or credit card. (we also accept Paypal & apple pay)
+- Pay for it online using either a Debit or credit card. (we also accept Paypal & apple pay)

 - Wait for your document to arrive or the transfer to be done by CarReg (approx 5 working days).

 We will supply the registration number on a DVLA Certificate within 5 working days, together with a letter explaining all you will need to know to transfer the number to your vehicle.
 You can transfer the same day or at any point in the future, making number plates ideal as gifts.
 The Certificates we supply will have up to 10 years validity before the mark must be assigned to a vehicle.

 Technically you can’t buy a registration.
 Like a Passport or Driving Licence you don’t own it, but have certain rights to use it.
 Ownership of the registration remains with the Government (Secretary of State for Transport) You gain the right to either assign the registration to a vehicle, or to retain it for future use.

 When you assign a new number to a vehicle, the previous number is no longer associated with it and DVLA keep this aside for future use on that vehicle if and when it is required to revert to the original.
 However, you may want to keep the previous number.
 Reasons for this could include:

 To keep the previous number you need to apply to the DVLA to retain it using form V317 application to transfer or retain a vehicle registration number along with appropriate fee and V5C document.
 This can also be done online.